-The JSU CDC has emergency management/disaster preparedness and response plans for all-hazards, including natural and human-caused disasters, emergencies, and violence in or near our center.
+The JSU CDC has all-hazards emergency management/disaster preparedness and response plans for more and less likely events, including natural and human-caused disasters, emergencies, and violence in or near our center.
 The JSU CDC carefully plans for potential emergencies with the safety and reunification of children first.
 In all emergencies, children are evacuated or sheltered depending on the situation, with the full intention of keeping the children as safe as possible.
 During all drills and evacuations, children will be accounted for using the transition checklist in place to ensure all children are counted prior to and after the transition.